-Earth Vs Moon Ep.2-Enter The Perk Shop for iPhone review
+Earth Vs Moon Ep.2-Enter The Perk Shop for iPhone full review

 There’s a thin line between parody and imitation.
 If it’s funny, then it’s parody.
 If it’s not, you’re going to get sued.
 The space-based war in Earth Vs. Moon is a parody and homage to Missile Command, using the classic game premise and mixing it with a nonsensical plot, references to Internet culture, and 1950s sci-fi campiness.